Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Review and preliminaries

 In this subsection, we briefly introduce the space of images $\image\colon\domain \to \R$ with a Riemannian structure from the perspective of the flow of diffeomorphisms model and the metamorphosis model.
 For further details we refer the reader to the literature mentioned in \cref{sec:introduction}.

 \paragraph{Flow of diffeomorphisms} In the flow of diffeomorphisms model, the temporal evolution of each pixel of the reference image along a trajectory is determined by a \emph{family of diffeomorphisms $(Y(t))_{t\in[0,1]}\colon\overline\domain\rightarrow\R^n$} such that the brightness is preserved.
-The \emph{brightness constancy assumption} is mathematically reflected by a vanishing material derivative~$\frac{D}{\partial t}\image=\dot\image+v\cdot\nabla\image$ along a motion path $(\image(t))_{t\in [0,1]}$ in the space of images, where $v(t)=\dot Y(t)\circ Y^{-1}(t)$ denotes the time-dependent \emph{Eulerian velocity}.
-Then, one defines the metric and the right-invariant path energy associated with this family of diffeomorphisms as follows
+The \emph{brightness constancy assumption}, which is equivalent to the assertion that $t\mapsto\image(t,Y(t,x))$ is constant for a.e~$x\in\domain$, is mathematically reflected by a vanishing material derivative~$\frac{D}{\partial t}\image=\dot\image+v\cdot D\image$ along a motion path $(\image(t))_{t\in [0,1]}$ in the space of images, where $v(t)=\dot Y(t)\circ Y^{-1}(t)$ denotes the time-dependent \emph{Eulerian velocity}.
+Then, we define for a specific operator~$L$ given below the metric and the path energy associated with this family of diffeomorphisms as follows

 Throughout this paper, we consider the \emph{higher order operator}